f3d-app/f3d/doc/user/OPTIONS.md

 ### `--colormap-discretization=<colors>` (_int_)

-Set How many distinct colors from [1, N] will be used in the colormap.
+Set the number of distinct colors from [1, N] will be used in the colormap.
 Any values outside the valid range will result in smooth shading.

 ### `-v`, `--volume` (_bool_, default: `false`)

 Enable _volume rendering_.
-It is only available for 3D image data (vti, dcm, nrrd, mhd files) and will display nothing with other formats.
+It is only functional for 3D image data (VTKXMLVTI, DICOM, NRRD, MetaImage files) and will display nothing with other formats.
 It forces coloring.

 ### `-i`, `--inverse` (_bool_, default: `false`)